marmelab/pentago-python/README.md

 # pentago-python

 [Pentago](https://en.wikipedia.org/wiki/Pentago) is a game like a four-in-a-row.
+The first player to get five marbles in a row wins !

+But after placing a marble, you must turn one of the fourth quarters available on the board.

 ## Prerequisite